mrKlava/felica-zoom-photo/README.md

 This landing page is designed and created by me for a photographer.

-Using Less for formatting (just compiled css files, without dependency or modifying webpack config file).
+~~Using Less for formatting (just compiled css files, without dependency or modifying webpack config file).~~

+Have change CSS preprocessor from LESS to Sass (.scss).

 ## Installed dependency: